uber/prototool/docs/docker.md

 The Well-Known Types are copied to `/usr/include`.
 The packages `bash`, `curl`, and `git` are also installed.

+If you think another library should be included, propose it in a GitHub issue and we will evaluate it.

 ## Versioning

 Images are pushed for every commit to the dev branch as the tags `uber/prototool:dev, uber:prototool:latest`, and